 (2) The owner of a DER facility that is interconnected in accordance with this section must report to the company any change in ownership of the facility or the cessation of operations of a facility within 14 days of such change.

-(3) By March 30 of each calendar year, every company must file with the commission the form prescribed by subsection (r) of this section.
-The form must be filed in a format native to Microsoft Excel and must permit basic data manipulation functions, such as copying and pasting of data. report must list:
+(3) By March 30 of each calendar year, every company must file with the commission the form prescribed by subsection (m) of this section.
+The form must be filed in a format native to Microsoft Excel and must permit basic data manipulation functions, such as copying and pasting of data.
+The report must list:

-(A) each new DER facility interconnected with the system since the previous year’ report;
+(A) each new DER facility interconnected with the system since the previous year’s report;

 (B) any change in ownership or the cessation of operations of any DER that has been reported to the company and not included in the previous report;